 OLD FASHIONED CHILDREN'S GAMES (10:30)

 Head over to the greens nearest the Maple Museum to sign up for some good old-fashioned fun.
 Try your hand (er...foot) at potato sack, three-legged, and wheelbarrow races!
 It's guaranteed to leave you laughing, even if you don't leave with a ribbon.

 THE BIG PARADE (NOON)

 Often described as one of a kind, The Union Fair Parade is unique in precluding any motorized vehicles.
-Beginning at noon, marching down Main Street, you will see horses performing tricks, gentle oxen who give kisses, and historic wagons, carriages, and carts all deck out in their finest.
+Beginning at noon, marching down Main Street, you will see horses performing tricks, gentle oxen who give kisses, and historic wagons, carriages, and carts all decked out in their finest.
 Children decorate their bicycles with streamers and flowers for a chance to win ribbons.
-Boys and girls, men and women, proudly wearing their uniforms, honoring the flag, all make their way down the parade route.
-The parade will march on, rain or shine, so bring an umbrella and a folding chair to witness this quintessential small town event.
+Boys and girls, men and women, proudly wearing their uniforms honoring the flag, all make their way down the parade route.
+The parade will march on, rain or shine, so bring an umbrella and a folding chair to witness this quintessential small-town event.

 Want to join the parade?
 Sign-up begins at 10 am the day of, at the south end of the Civic Building.
 The first 25 horse entries will receive a gift card from Lilley's Tack & Feed.

 Directly following the parade is a show of true horsepower.
 The horse pull takes place on the green behind the Maple Museum.
 There, you'll witness a display of horsemanship and brute strength.
 Stop by the civic building on your way for some burgers and dogs and settle in for a spectacle.